 We’ve reviewed Middlefork from Top Shelf in the past, and felt it was time to revisit – not only because the bud was stellar last June, but I’ve noticed the Washington producer revamped their website and it looks fantastic.
 Where it used to only say “coming soon”, Top Shelf’s site now contains information about their mission statement, strains, and locations for product.

 Alas, I still have nothing new to tell you about the producer.
-The “about” page doesn’t convey any information other then they take meticulous care in growing, cultivating, and curing their product.
+The “about” page doesn’t convey any information other then they take meticulous care in growing, cultivating, and curing their product similar to michigan organic rub.
 There isn’t any mention of process, location, expertise – this is the content we want to see.
 Hopefully in time Top Shelf will either see this review, or realize we want to know more – and as a result update with more specific information about the operation.

 Moving on to the specifics of the bud (because that’s what really matters, right?):